John S. W. Eagles: Political career

 Eagles helped establish the Republican Party in New Hanover County and served as a registrar and election judge.
 On August 11, 1868, the Wilmington City Board of Alderman created a 36-man police force and appointed Eagles a sergeant.
 He also served as a deputy sheriff.

-Eagles was elected to the North Carolina House of Representatives for a seat representing New Hanover County in August 1869 to fill a vacancy created by the resignation of L. G. Estes, and served from then until 1870.
+Eagles was elected to the North Carolina House of Representatives for a seat representing New Hanover County in August 1869 to fill a vacancy created by the resignation of Llewellyn Garrish Estes.
+Seated on November 16, he served from then until 1870.
 He was one of 13 colored men to serve that legislative term.
 In the legislature's second session, lasting from November 1869 to April 1870, he served on the Committee on Privileges and Elections.
 In 1870, Eagles and several other New Hanover Republicans dissented from their party's county nominating convention and he stood again as an independent candidate for a seat in the House but was unsuccessful.
 He attempted another candidacy in 1876.
 He supported the nomination of Daniel Lindsay Russell as the Republican candidate in the 1896 North Carolina gubernatorial election.